leeboardtools/mimon/UIDesignNotes.md

 been made.

 `Priced Items` tab - This is along the lines of the `Accounts` tab except for priced items.
-There would also only be one `Priced Items` tab (there may be separate ones for securities versus real estate, etc.)
+There will be a 'Priced Items' tab for each type of priced item (securities, real estate, etc.)

 'Priced Item Editor' tab - This is opened for new priced items (menu choice) or modifying an existing priced item (menu choice or from `Priced Items` tab).